 To determine which account is right for you or if you should have both, it’s best to look closely at your financial goals and determine what type of returns and account features suit your aims.

 SoFi Checking and Savings is an all-in-one account that blends the features of checking and savings accounts.
-With the special “vaults” feature you can separate your savings from your spending, earn competitive interest on your total balance (account holders with direct deposit can earn 1.50% APY), and you won’t pay account fees or monthly fees.
+With the special “vaults” feature, you can separate your savings from your spending, earn competitive interest on your total balance, and pay no account fees or monthly fees.

 Create a SoFi Banking account today and bank better.